saltstack/salt/doc/topics/rackspace.rst

       tenant: 123456
       apikey: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-      provider: openstack
+      provider: rackspace

 Compute Region
 ==============

-Rackspace currently has four compute regions which may be used:
+Rackspace currently has five compute regions which may be used:

 .. code-block:: bash